OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

   -25.19  0       2.5 7.5 -15.0274 0
   -28.898 -11.949 2.5 7.5 -20.0002 0

-In this Table one can find a description of APT2 collimator with 9 holes.
+In this Table one can find a description of an APT2 collimator with 9 holes.
-The diameter of pinholes (at the center) is 2.5 mm, the opening cone angle (alpha later) is 7.5 degree.
-The y and z coordinates are the centers of the pinholes.
+The diameter of pinholes (at the center) is 2.5 mm, the opening cone angle is 7.5 degree.
+The x and y coordinates are the centers of the pinholes.
 The focal coordinates are illustrated in figure above.

 The most tricky part is to obtain the .pin file.
-An exemple of how it could be done can also be found in this document:
+An example of how it could be done can also be found in this document:

 https://github.com/kochebina/ParametrisedPinholeCollimator/blob/main/PinholeCollimatorClass/GATE_PinholeCollimatorClass.pdf